-How to watch the 2017 Super Bowl on iPhone and iPad
+How to watch the 2018 Super Bowl on iPhone and iPad

-Can't be home for the big game?
-No TV?
-Watch on your iPhone or iPad!

-Super Bowl LI is coming up quickly and if you can't be around a giant TV for the big game, you can still watch on your iPhone or iPad.
+Super Bowl LII is coming up quickly and if you can't be around a giant TV for the big game to watch it on NBC, you can still watch on your iPhone or iPad.
 Here's how!

 In the U.S.